 Third, probably the market makers will get an exemption for this tax to avoid the markets “drying up”, just like in the UK.
 And who are the market makers?
 Of course, the banks.

 And fourth, among the G20 countries, there are more countries against this tax than for it.
 Singapore, just as an example, would welcome the EU to implement such a tax.
 Why?
-That means banks, funds and people could relocate to Singapore and avoid the tax.
-That means less business and capital for EU and more for Singapore.
-A recipe for EU slow growth.
+That means banks, funds, and people could relocate to Singapore and avoid the tax.
+That means less business and capital for the EU and more for Singapore.
+A recipe for EU slow growth (as usual).

 Imagine the management costs also associated with this tax as well: accounting systems, tax lawyers, and collecting.
 Even the EU commission has acknowledged the FTT will cost much more in lost productivity and GDP than it gets in tax collection.
 Their “impact assessment report” says the GDP will contract up to 1,8% of GDP, or an annual 221 billion EUR (later they have revised this downwards – probably to make it more appealing).

 The Financial Transactions Tax raise peanuts in taxes

 The FTT will only raise a projected 57 billion EUR.
 In other words, the FTT will cost 4 times more than the income.